KalebW93/printf/README.md

 This is README file for this project.
+The first team project.